Types of pelicans (Pelecanidae Family) – Pelicans Bird

 1.6.
 Spot-Billed Pelican, Pelecanus philippensis

-The spot-billed pelican is also known as the grey pelican or white pelican.
+The spot-billed pelican is also known as the grey pelican.

 Spot-Billed Pelican